raunakkathuria/blog/_posts/2015-05-28-javascript_basics.markdown

 author: "Raunak Kathuria"
 ---

-This post is about self-learning, I like to note down my understanding of concept that I am working on or learning fot better understanding and grasp.
+This post is about self-learning, I like to note down my understanding of concept that I am working on or learning for better understanding and grasp.

 > Please note that information in this post may not be accurate or not as per standards